Zihangzhao1999/Zihangzhao1999.github.io/manuals/skylar-configuration-operation-manual.md

 ## 2. Prepare Google OAuth `credentials.json`

 Skylar uses the Gmail and Google Drive APIs, so you need a Google OAuth client file named `credentials.json`.
-Instructions for obtaining `credentials.json` are in the Google Gmail and Drive API setup section below.
+Instructions for obtaining `credentials.json` are in the Google Gmail and Drive API setup section 9.

 Google authorization must include these scopes: